 Heat maps are all in rage today.
 From weather forecasters using them to every user-centric company on the planet, everyone loves to use it.
 Why wouldn’t they?
 Heat maps are a tool of choice for many when you need to make sense of heaps of data.
 Instead of wading through pies, graphs, tables, and charts, you can instead use heat maps to see the trends.
 No interpreting charts or understanding different graphs.
 Yes, it is that easy.

 Heat maps are one of the most widely used tools to showcase statistical data.
 Not just engineers and companies, researchers, marketers, sociologists, and even doctors use it.
-What makes it so popular is that while not everyone understands the traditional analytics but almost everyone can interpret heat maps.
+What makes it so popular is that while not everyone understands the traditional analytics but almost everyone can interpret heat maps with visual analytics tool.

 Of course, we limit this interaction to just unique users.
 You wouldn’t want biased information.
 When we have mapped enough user interactions, we have the analysis ready to show to you.